shaunpatterson/TooTabTooFurious/setup-webllm.md

-# Setting Up TooTabTooFurious with WebLLM Support
+# Setting Up TooTabbedTooFurious with WebLLM Support

 This guide will help you set up the extension with local AI model support using WebLLM.